Copyright © 2006 Trumpet Ministries, Inc. All Rights Reserved

 How can you tell condemnation and conviction apart?
 If the preacher says the believers who are gossiping and slandering deserve death, according to the Scriptures, and then sends them home, he is bringing them under condemnation.
 If the preacher says the believers who are gossiping and slandering deserve death, according to the Scriptures, and then opens the altar and reminds the gossipers that if they will confess their gossiping, God is faithful and righteous to forgive their gossiping and cleanse them from all unrighteousness (I John 1:9), then he is doing his job.

 The person who leaves the church without confessing and repenting of his gossiping will continue under condemnation.
 The worshiper who confesses and repents of his gossiping, receiving forgiveness and cleansing from the Lord, will leave the church a new creation.

-If the individual leaves without confessing his gossiping and repenting of it, saying in his heart that “everyone is doing it and it is not such a great sin,” not having read or believed what the Bible says of it, he will remain angry declaring, “the preacher brought me under condemnation with his message.”
+Whenever I preach on the sins of the flesh, such as gossiping, I make a practice of telling the people of the provision God has made for their forgiveness and cleansing.
+Then I open the altar.
+If the individual leaves without confessing his gossiping and repenting of it, saying in his heart that “everyone is doing it and it is not such a great sin,” not having read or believed what the Bible says about it, he will remain angry declaring, “the preacher brought me under condemnation with his message.”